UF Graduate Assistantships

 Your completed application, including all of the above, must be received by October 28, 2019.
 Your application will be evaluated based on the specific entries 1–7 listed above.
 We anticipate that notifications will occur on or before November 4, 2019.
 These should be sent to Stephanie Killingsworth, SEFS K-12 Coordinator (email@example.com); she is also available to answer any questions that you might have concerning the prospectus above.

-The mission of the Scientist in Every Florida School program, our mission is to build long-term collaborative relationships between teachers and scientists, to better integrate current scientific research and big data into classroom lessons that adhere to Florida Sunshine State Standards; and in so doing, will connect a scientist with every Florida school in the state.
+The mission of the Scientist in Every Florida School program is to build long-term collaborative relationships between teachers and scientists, to better integrate current scientific research and big data into classroom lessons that adhere to Florida Sunshine State Standards; and in so doing, will connect a scientist with every Florida school in the state.